-Program Requirements: To receive the Associate of Applied Science Degree in Information Systems Technology - PC Technology, you must complete a minimum of 65 credits with a grade point average of 2.00 or better.
-The following outline represents the typical order in which courses are planned for full-time students.
+Program Requirements: To receive the Associate of Applied Science Degree in Information Systems Technology - Gaming and Mobile Application Development Specialization, you must complete a minimum of 66 credits with a grade point average of 2.00 or better.
+The following outline represents the typical order of courses planned for full-time students.